-Bats have an off period only like sports teams do.
-But instead spending the off season conditioning for the upcoming calendar year, bats decide to hibernate or migrate to the winter.
-So why is it that people take the first flight out of the town once the cold weather begins to push back?
-The solution is chilly temperatures and meals!
+Bats have an off season just like sports teams do.
+But instead of spending the off season preparing for the upcoming calendar year, bats decide to hibernate or migrate in the winter.
+So why is it that they take the first flight out of town once the cold weather begins to push back?
+The answer is chilly temperatures and meals!
 So as to endure the subfreezing temperatures winter may bring with it, bats need to hibernate or migrate.

 Because of this, bats locate dark, warm, cozy regions to hibernate in, like attics, crawl spaces, caves, mines, and bat houses.
 They usually wake up every couple of weeks to readjust their rankings dependent on the temperatures, and they’re back to resting.
 Hibernation saves them through times of food scarcity, however a few bats do not even bother, and instead migrate, after warmer temperatures and germs.

-Some migrate south for winter to follow along with the insects and mind toward hot weather.
-So migration is temporary, and describes the two migrations, to and in the place.
-Kinds of bats that migrate comprise silver-haired bats, eastern red bats, hoary bats, as well as the majority of other tree-roosting bats.
+Some migrate south for winter to follow along with the insects and toward hot weather.
+So migration is temporary, and describes the two migrations, to and from the place.
+Kinds of bats that migrate are silver-haired bats, eastern red bats, hoary bats, as well as the majority of other tree-roosting bats.

-If you’re hearing odd scratching or squeaking noises coming out of the ceilings or walls, you might have some hibernating bats in the attic.
-When the temperatures change, they will fix their positions to secure cooler or warmer during hibernation.
+If you’re hearing odd scratching or squeaking noises coming out of the ceilings or walls, you might have some Raccoon Poop hibernating bats in the attic.
+When the temperatures change, they will change their positions to be cooler or warmer during hibernation.
 This occurs only once every couple of weeks; and because they hide within the loft insulation, you can’t see them, therefore it’s really hard to tell without the proper equipment and a trained eye.